Want to see the waterfalls in Tahiti? Let this post be your guide!

 1. Fautaua Waterfall

-Fautaua Waterfall also known as Cascade de Fachoda is considered the highest waterfall in Tahiti with a height of 443 feet (135 meters).
-It’s tucked away in the Fautaua Valley, in the northern part of Tahiti.
+Fautaua Waterfall also known as Cascade de Fachoda is considered the biggest waterfall in Tahiti with a height above 400 feet (120 meters).
+It’s tucked away in the Fautaua Valley, north of Tahiti in Pirae district.

 Before you head out, be sure to get a permit from the city hall which will cost about $5.

-The waterfall looks like a river falling down the cliff.
-It plunges vertically into the pool below, creating a mist from the force of the drop that refreshes the visitors.
+The waterfall looks like a river falling down the cliff if you see it from far.
+It plunges vertically into the pool below, creating a mist from the force of the drop.
 The views are truly breathtaking, whether you’re looking from above or from the base of the falls.

-The waterfall is kind of enclosed by steep mountains and you feel like you’re in a nature sanctuary, surrounded by rugged beauty.
-The valley itself is beautiful, you get to see lush scenery around along with the waterfall.
+The waterfall is kind of enclosed by steep mountains and you feel like you’re in a private nature sanctuary.
+The whole valley’s just beautiful, you get to see greenery around along with the waterfall.

-For those who are interested in doing this with a guide, this private Fautaua Valley tour is a great option.
+For those interested in doing this with a guide, this private Fautaua Valley tour is a great option.

 2. Faarumai Waterfalls